 Central African Republic

 The Central African Republic (CAR) is unknown to most of the world.
-Landlocked, with unsecured borders and with limited international trade, the country has not been able to develop its potential, despite having a wealth of natural resources and large amounts of arable land.
+Landlocked, with porous borders, frequent political coups, and with limited international trade, the country has not been able to develop its potential, despite having a wealth of natural resources and large amounts of arable land.
 CAR is currently ranked 179th of 189 countries on the United Nations Development Program's (UNDP) Human Development Index.
-Average life expectancy at birth is only 48.4 years.
-And even those children who do reach their fifth birthday have little chance of seeing the inside of a classroom or a functioning health center.
+Average life expectancy at birth is little more than 48 years.
+Those children who reach their fifth birthday, a critical development milestone, have little chance of seeing the inside of a classroom or a functioning health center.
 Sustainable economic opportunities are scarce; even with access to a livelihood, insecurity and impassable roads reduce national commerce to a trickle.

 Latest Stories From Central African Republic